jystio/jystio.github.io/content/location.md

 Cycle racks are available at the entrance to Car Park 5 and exit to Car Park 3, which are accessible from inside the Beech Street tunnel.
 There are also additional bike racks on Silk Street and Golden Lane.
 ### By Car:
 If you're coming by car, parking is available at X.<br>\
-If you're being dropped off by car or taxi, use the Silk Street entrance for any venue on Level G or above.
+If you're being dropped off by car or taxi, use the Silk Street entrance.
+The journey to the third floor will then be sign-posted throughout.

 ---